sowmyaraovg/CLI-App/README.md

 I have used similar structure for my project.
 I have loaded Json file into a variable and  access the data as python dict or list.
 Here in this example, we mostly deal with lists which have key value pairs.So, I considered using Maps as a list with Countries as key value pair.Again Countries is a list of states considered as key value pairs .
 Each State is a list of key value pairs of their names and population.
+Added Class structures and to improve the code by avoiding redundancy and repetitions in the code.
+Used Flask to convert the CLI to Web app.
+Using SqlAlchemy to create models

 References:
 https://docs.python.org/3.5/tutorial/index.html